Deepayan-Thakur/MultiFiley/README.md

 - 🚀 **Fast and Reliable Transfers**
   Enjoy blazing-fast file transfers without relying on USB cables or external apps.

-- 🔗 **Cross-Platform Compatibility**
-  Works with Windows, macOS, and Linux for computers, and iOS/Android for mobile devices.

 - 🔒 **Secure**
   Transfer files safely with end-to-end encryption, keeping your data private.